carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 don't need context for disambiguation.
 This is in service to the goal that [Carbon code is easy to read, understand, and write](/docs/project/goals.md#code-that-is-easy-to-read-understand-and-write).
 In particular, this is about prioritizing reading and understanding over writing.
-We should be willing to pay in conciseness (which does benefit both reading and writing) if it means greatly reducing the amount of context that must be consumed to read and understand code.
+We should be willing to trade off conciseness, which still benefits reading as well as writing, for a sufficiently impactful reduction in the amount of context needed to read and understand code.

 Context can be expensive in different ways, for example: